-Select the Approach macro and change the Mode to Box.
+Change the Mode to Box.
 This will create the imaginary box around the tool path to create a nice, S-Curve shape into the part.

 Select the Switch Macro Definition Mode icon.
-E This mode can be easier to define the macros than using the graphical picture.
+This mode can be easier to define the macros than using the graphical picture.
 It is good to know how to define the macros in both modes.

-Change the box macro to have the following parameters.
+Change the parameters as shown.
 This will make the box have a 1.0in height, 0.375in width, and 0.5in depth.